 Yes, the dialogue may be full of tropes and clichés, and those wishing to just get to the action may find it all a bit much, but I enjoyed B.J.’s struggle between a growing sense of mortality and his need to find enough strength to finish the fight.
 It helps that the art direction comes off as so effortlessly cool.
 When the soundtrack kicks in, regardless whether it’s a sombre and touching moment or a raucous scene with bullets flying, the overblown dialogue didn’t matter.
 I was engaged by the story and I wanted to see it through.

 And see it through I did, but was I satisfied at the end of the wild ride?
-Yes and no. The Epilogue gave the narrative the finish is rightly deserved, but the final battle before it was nowhere near the epic scale of The New Order’s showdown with Deathshead.
+Yes and no. The Epilogue gave the narrative a finish is rightly deserved, but the final battle before it was nowhere near the epic scale of The New Order’s showdown with Deathshead.
 Sure, it was a tough fight, but it lacked a central focus to make it memorable.

 In terms of replayability, the assassination missions and side quests give extra life to the game during and after the main story.
 There are also a host of collectables to find, meaning completists will have plenty to do outside of the 10+ hour campaign (depending on difficulty setting.)
 Otherwise, it’s simply a case of taking on harder difficulties, including the new Mein Leben mode (unlocked after the first playthrough) which has permadeath.
 No, really – you have to restart the game if you die.